protesilaos/my-website/_politics/2022-06-26-comment-ecb-dual-mandate.md

 decisions](https://www.ecb.europa.eu/press/pr/date/2022/html/ecb.mp220609~122666c272.en.html).
-The analysis centres on the predicament the ECB finds itself in as it tries to (i) conform with its mandate of price stability in the face of rising inflation while (ii) maintaining its accommodative policy stance which is necessary for the integrity of Europe's single currency:
+The analysis centres on the predicament the ECB finds itself in as it tries to (i) conform with its mandate of price stability in the face of rising inflation while (ii) maintain its accommodative policy stance which is necessary for the integrity of Europe's single currency:

 > In my view, the referred decisions taken by the ECB derive from a sort